Sport in the Netherlands: Cricket

 The Royal Dutch Cricket Federation was formed in 1883.
 In 2021 the federation had 5000 members, which indicates that cricket is a minority sport in the Netherland yet still growing.
 The premier division is called the Topklasse, in which ten teams compete for the national championships.

 The Netherlands national cricket team qualified for the cricket World Cup on five occasions; 1996, 2003, 2007, 2011 and 2023.
 The country has been considered one of the stronger associate in the world and in Europe alongside Scotland.
 Netherlands is ranked within the top 15 teams in the world and has co-hosted the ICC Cricket World Cup in 1999.

 Most recently at the 2009 World Twenty20 in England, the Dutch team made a name for themselves by their victory over hosts, England, in the opening match of the tournament.
 Though they failed to qualify for the Super Eight stage afterward, their win against England, considered one of the biggest wins in Dutch cricket history.
 Recently the Dutch have managed to beat two time world champions West Indies in the ICC Men's Cricket World Cup Qualifiers Zimbabwe 2023 considered ones of the biggest upsets in Cricket history due to it eventually leading to the West Indies not being able to qualify for the World Cup in India 2023.

 In ICC Men's Cricket World Cup 2023 Dutch team led by captain Scott Edwards has surprised the cricket world by beating South Africa and Bangladesh by big margins.

 Bandy

 In terms of licensed athletes, bandy is the second biggest winter sport in the world.

 Bandy was introduced to the Netherlands in the 1890s and enjoyed some following for a couple of decades before ice hockey took over as the most popular winter team sport in the 1920s.
 However, bandy lived on in the Netherlands, and in the 1970s, it got a more organised form again.
 Bandy Bond Nederland became the first non-founding member of Federation of International Bandy in 1973.
 The national team normally plays in Division B of the World Championships.
 After winning the division in 2018, the team played in Division A in 2019.
 In 2025 a new Division B gold medal came.

-Lacrosse

-For the first time, the Netherlands will feature a national team at the 2022 Under-19 World Lacrosse Championships.